-It was recognized that improving schedule performance at the same time as technical architecture changes were implemented required new relationships among management and technical organizations.
-The cognizant program managers worked together to increase the speed of development by creating an iterative build-test-build process.
-Their goal was to more closely connect academic and government laboratory research and development with engineering integrators and operational users.
+The program managers responsible for sonar development and acquisition recognized that improving schedule performance at the same time as technical architecture changes were implemented required new relationships among management and technical organizations.
+These program managers worked together to increase the speed of development by creating an iterative build-test-build process executed by multiple, interdependent, working groups composed of members from academia, large and small business, Navy laboratories and Fleet operators.
+Their goal was to connect more closely academic and government laboratory research and development with engineering integrators and operational users.
 This required changing the dependencies and responsibilities for technical tasks and re-allocating decision authorities among participating organizations.
 Changes to the development process were implemented in parallel with changes in the organizational structure.
-In an evolutionary (over several years) pattern, PEO-level management evaluated technical information dependencies and information requirements for the evolving system, crafting organizational dependencies and interfaces to address them.
+In an evolutionary (over several years) pattern, Program Executive Office (PEO)-level management evaluated technical information dependencies and information requirements for the evolving system, and crafted new organizational dependencies and interfaces to address them.
+The resulting architecture and relationships associated with these new dependencies is shown in Figure 3.